aandiron/aandiron.github.io/unpublished/the-woman-machine.md

 "So why aren't you backing off?"

 "I don't want to."
-He said before lifting his glass and took another sip, still facing toward his own image reflected in the dirty mirror behind the bar.
+He said before lifting his glass and taking another sip.
+He still faced his own image reflected in the dirty mirror behind the bar.

 I swirled the remainder of my beer in its glass and looked at the sharp line of his jaw, his Adam's apple wafted up and down as he swallowed.
 "Why not?"
 I pressed.

 Still without looking at me he said, "because you're the most attractive woman in this dive, and I only want to talk to the most attractive woman here."

 I put my glass down and leaned toward him.
-I put my hand on the rough material covering his knee --- it occurred to me that with the heavy gear he was wearing he might not even feel the touch of my hand.
+My hand glided to a perch on the rough material covering his knee.
+It occurred to me that with the heavy gear he was wearing he might not even feel my touch.
 "Just talk?"

 Now he swiveled to look at me.
 "OK, I want to fuck the most attractive woman in this dive."

 I locked my eyes on his and slid forward, slightly hiking up my short black skirt and spreading my legs to straddle his lap.
-I put my hands on either side of his face, and guided him to a wet kiss.
+I lay my hands on either side of his face, and guided him to a wet kiss.

-His big hands came sliding up my thighs and rested on my hips.
+His big hands advanced up my thighs and came to rest on my hips.
 His lips were as good as I imagined them.
 I left them soft and wet, dragging his lower lip lightly between my teeth.
 I put my head down to nuzzle his neck, and I could feel him breathing deeply in my hair washing over his face.

 I thrust my hips forward against him, and guiding me with his hands he helped me find the hard bulge in his jeans.
 Its presence was obvious even through the thick material.
 I rolled my hips back and forth, crushing my clit up against his rock.
 The bar was not exactly well-lit, but it was certain that many people --- maybe everyone in the place --- was sneaking sidelong, furtive glances in our direction, jealously wishing they were themselves the hottest couple in the bar making out in front of the dozens of dirty bikers in "The Snakes" (or whatever) and their associated hangers-on.

 I fake-fucked him in that foul bar, grinding against his cock until he was so hard that I thought he might be in danger of cumming right there.
 My lips found his ear, and I moaned softly so that only he could hear.
-I said, "this is what it would be like if I were fucking you."
+And I said, "this is what it would be like if I were fucking you."

 He pulled his head back and caught my eye.
 "I want to fuck you."

 I leaned back.
 I put my hand on his broad chest and pushed back.
 I stepped back.
 "I told you.
 I'm married."
 I looked at my watch.
 "And I have to go back to my husband right now, actually."

-The face he made at that point --- in some ways I savored it.
-It is look deeper than just disappointment.
-I think we ladies like to pretend that teasing men with sex is just good fun; that leading a man on and then denying him is just a game.
-I think we like to think men should be tough, and if they don't get laid tonight, well tough-titties; get over it you big hard emotionless man.
-It's just sex.
-But if you had seen this guy's face at that moment, he wasn't sad, upset, angry, or laughing it off... he was *heartbroken*.
+The face he made at that point --- a look deeper than just disappointment.
+In some ways I savored it.
+I think we ladies like to believe that teasing men with sex is just good fun; that leading a man on and then denying him is just a game.
+I think many of us can't let go of the idea that men should be tough, and if they don't get laid tonight, well tough-titties; get over it you big hard emotionless man.
+After all it's just sex.
+But if you had seen this guy's face; he wasn't sad, upset, angry, or laughing it off... he was *heartbroken*.

 I relented.